Frequently Asked Questions

 We will accept the donation of any individual 18 years of age and older.
-There is no upper age limit for donations.
+There is no upper age limit.

-May I donate even if I have had an organ removed by surgery or lost a limb?
+May I donate even if I have had an organ removed by surgery?

 May I donate my body and also donate my organs to an organ bank for transplantation or research purposes?

-A person may donate his or her eyes and/or brain, and initiate a whole body donation to our program.
-However, the removal of other internal organs to be used for transplant, such as kidneys, heart, and lungs requires extensive surgery and generally means that the body will not be acceptable for donation.
-If organs are not suitable for transplant, the body could be donated to us for anatomical study.
+A person may donate his or her eyes and/or brain, and still initiate a whole body donation to the program.
+However, the removal of other internal organs to be used for transplant, such as kidneys, heart, and lungs require extensive surgery and means that the body will not be acceptable for whole body donation.

 Are there conditions under which a prospective donation will not be accepted?

-- is a carrier of contagious organisms such as HIV, viral hepatitis or tuberculosis.
+- Is a carrier of contagious organisms, including but not limited to HIV, viral hepatitis or tuberculosis

-- if the condition of the prospective donation presents health risks to the program staff and/or health professions students.
+- Has a condition that presents health risks to the program staff and/or health professions students

-Infectious/contagious organisms that are responsible for diseases such as AIDS, hepatitis or tuberculosis pose a serious safety hazard to anyone who comes in contact with them.
+Infectious/ contagious organisms that are responsible for diseases such as AIDS, hepatitis, tuberculosis and others pose a serious safety hazard to anyone who comes in contact with them.
 There is a lack of good evidence demonstrating that the methods used to preserve bodies will inactivate (kill) these organisms.
-To reduce the risk that any of our staff or students might contract any of the above diseases, we will not accept donations from anyone who has an active infection or is thought to be a carrier.
-If a pledge/prospective donor contracts any of the above communicable diseases, please alert the Anatomical Gift Program so that we can remove the donor from our list.
+To reduce the risk of contact or exposure to any infection, the program will not accept donations from anyone exposed to infectious disorders.
+If a pledge/prospective donor contracts any communicable disease please notify the Anatomical Gift Program so that the pledge can be removed from the program file.